 Sir, what actions we are doing in this regard asked Kumar.

-Well, let me explain something on what we call it as the Prompt Corrective Action said the professor.
+Well, let me explain something on what we call it as the Prompt Corrective Action

 To ensure that banks don't go bust, RBI has put in place some trigger points to assess, monitor, control and take corrective actions on banks which are weak and troubled.
 The process or mechanism under which such actions are taken is known as Prompt Corrective Action, or PCA.